Stardust-kyun/calla/README.md

 ---

 Calla contains a settings app to configure itself without editing any files.
-It can be opened through the Calla icon in the launcher, or by pressing `Mod+Shift+C`.
+It can be opened through the settings icon in the control center, or by pressing `Mod+Shift+C`.

 ### General